Who Qualifies for CTA’s Assistance:

 *If you earned less than $64,000 in 2016, you may be able to file your 2016 federal and state tax returns on-line for free.
 For more information see: http://ctadc.org/file-online/

 IMPORTANT: Click here to see the list of what to bring.

 Taxpayer Situations where we CANNOT prepare your return:

-Our volunteers are only certified to prepare certain types of tax returns.
-If you have the following situation, your tax return is out of the scope of our program (Out of scope means our training did not cover those returns because they are too complicated).
+Our volunteers are only trained and certified to prepare certain types of tax returns.
+If you have the following situation, your tax return is out of the scope of our program (Out of scope means we are not allowed to prepare tax returns with this situations because our volunteers are not trained or certified on these complicated tax topics).
 If you have any questions or need additional clarification please email us firstname.lastname@example.org or you can call us at 202-547-7773.

 - You are in the United States on an A, H, F, J, L, M or Q visa

-(If you are a foreign student, you can check with your university to see if they make software such as Glacier Tax Prep available for your use.
+(See more information about tax returns for students and au pairs by clicking here.
 If you can prepare your federal return on your own, we can help with your DC, MD or VA return at our tax site at 15th & K )

 - You did work for an international organization

 - You moved to the United States during the tax year and do not have a green card or US citizenship